Itgotworse26/Pewlett-Hackard-Analysis/README.md

 ## Summary
-As a follow-up for additional data, the query of mentorship_titles for a breakdown of employees eligible for mentorship according to shows this breakdown in count of positions of eligible employees:
+As a follow-up for additional data, the query of mentorship_titles for a breakdown of employees eligible for mentorship shows this breakdown in count of positions of eligible employees:

 ### Breakdown
 * 568 senior staff